 Change can be exciting—especially when it involves a new home or vehicle, or upgrading your lifestyle.
 However, be sure to keep your insurance agent in the loop.

-- Call your agent if your car is insured on your parents’ policy.
+Call an agent if your car is insured on your parents’ policy.
 While staying on their policy might save you money, it may not be allowed—the definition of “separate residences” can vary by insurer.
 Most insurers encourage young people who have moved out to purchase a separate auto policy.

 Rent a home